Is the economy in a recession right now? It depends on who you ask and has proven to be a surprisingly contentious question.

 Trying to guess when a recession is going to happen is a fool’s errand.
 A much better idea?
 Always have room in your inventory for products that sell well in a recession.
 That way, when one comes, you’re ready!

-In this video, we’re going to talk about 15 recession-proof products that will keep money rolling in even when the economy isn’t doing so hot.
+So with that in mind, we’re going to talk about 16 recession-proof products that will keep money rolling in even when the economy isn’t doing so hot.

 Think about the kind of companies that perform well in recessions.
 Utility companies do well.
 Tobacco, alcohol, fast food, and soft drinks do well.
 Consumer staple companies like Kimberly-Clark, Colgate-Palmolive, Procter & Gamble, and Johnson & Johnson do well.